nobleman97/bird-devops-challenge/README.md

 # Bird Aplication Solution

 This is the bird Application!
-It was deployed on a `K3s` and bootstrapped using Bash scripts.
+It was deployed on a `K3s` cluster and bootstrapped using Bash scripts.

 ## Architecture Diagram
 <p text-align=center>